We Iraqis

 We Iraqis (2004) is a documentary film written and directed by the Iraqi-French film director Abbas Fahdel.

 The film shows daily life in Baghdad, just before and after the 2003 invasion of Iraq.
-The fears and hopes of a people that is emerging from the nightmare of a dictatorship only to fall into chaos.
+In this film, Fahdel’s camera shows us Iraqis in another light and the hopes and fears of these men and women who escaped the nightmare of a dictatorship only to be mired in chaos.